jlevy/lft/lft.md

 <div class="boxed-text">

 This is a rough draft.
-I'd like to revise this as I get feedback and I'd be grateful if you share your thoughts on any part, especially skepticism or disagreement.
+I’d like to revise this as I get feedback and I’d be grateful if you share your thoughts on any part, especially skepticism or disagreement.
 The ideas here come from many people, no doubt far more than I have currently cited.
 I would like to include more references and credits where they are due.